With the light layer you can lighten your scene.

 Shadows are turned on with the Shadow intensity property.
 The 3rd dropdown sets the shadow algorithm.

-Projected shadows, or fake shadows, are super fast and can handle transparent textures and morphing effects, but only render shadows on the floor.
+Fast shadows (also known as projected or fake shadows), are super fast, can handle transparent textures and can handle morphing effects, but only render shadows on the floor.
 Set the vertical position of this floor with the Shadow plane position property.

 When using a mirror layer, make sure the position of the mirror layer matches the Shadow plane position property and use the Not clipped style.
 When using a picture layer as the floor, use the 3D in background style.

-In contrast to projected shadows, stencil shadows need other layers to generate shadows.
+In contrast to fast shadows, real shadows need other layers to receive the shadow.
 And the layer that receives the shadow must write to the depth buffer.
 For example, picture layers must use the 3D in 3D space style to receive shadows.

 The light position of the point light.
 By putting the light close to the surface you can simulate a spotlight.